Maren Grøthe

-Maren Grøthe (born 14 July 2001) is a Norwegian politician currently serving as a deputy representative for Sør-Trøndelag since 2021.
+Maren Grøthe (born 14 July 2001) is a Norwegian politician currently serving as a member of the Storting for Sør-Trøndelag since 2025.
 A member of the Centre Party, she is the youngest person elected as a representative in the Storting.

 Political career

 Melhus

 In 2019, she became a member of the Melhus municipal council, where she is native to as she comes from Hølonda.

 Parliament

 She was elected deputy representative to the Storting from the constituency of Sør-Trøndelag for the period 2021–2025, for the Centre Party, and deputised for Ola Borten Moe while he was government minister.
 She was announced as the first candidate for the 2025 Norwegian parliamentary election in 2024 for Sør-Trøndelag.
 She stated that the issues she wanted to address were giving equal opportunities to people across regions, tightening the drug policy, and gaining more control over Norwegian natural resources.
+After the 2025 election, she was elected as a regular member of the Storting.

-She is the youngest representative ever to meet regularly at the Storting.
+She was the youngest representative ever to meet regularly at the Storting.
 She hails from western Melhus Municipality (in the area of the old Hølonda Municipality).

 In the Storting, she was a member of the Standing Committee on Education and Research from 2021 to 2023.
 During her time in the committee, she worked on the issue of the teacher shortage, and became a proponent of the scheme to have student loans written off for teachers who moved to Sápmi or Nord-Troms where there is a particular shortage.
 She later worked as a political advisor to the Minister of Children and Family Affairs, Kjersti Toppe, when she was still minister from 2023 to 2025.